 The current Death Survey was launched in December 2016 to provide information about the breed both in summary and detailed form.
 The intention was to publish an ongoing information on this web site giving a variety of data about deaths in our breed.

 There was also to be another list with all the details of each dog given by the owners of breeders.
 This list was to act as information for people looking at the breed for various reasons whether as breeders, researchers, puppy buyers.
-Due to the personal information volunteered by people it was always intended to delay this list until it had reached a certain size to reduce any emphasis on individuals and a figure of 200 deaths was envisaged as a minimum.
-It was supposed at concept that this figure would be reached within maybe 6 months or so.
-As I write 16 months on from the launch this figure has still not been reached which is somewhat disappointing, especially as historic information was also asked for to give a reference picture of how things were changing.
-In fact less than 20% of the submissions have been current deaths with the rest being historic ones that people have submitted.
-The introduction of GDPR in summer 2018 has also made us think further about the publication of this list and the wording of the data collection.
+Due to the personal information volunteered by people it was always intended to delay this list until it had reached a significant size to reduce any emphasis on individuals.
+It was supposed at concept that such a figure would be reached within maybe 6 months or so.
+However, the support was very poor and the list only grew very slowly and, before we reached any significant size, the new data protection process of GDPR introduced in summer 2018 also made us think further about the publication of this list and the wording of the data collection.
 It has been decided to suspend the publication of any list giving any individual dog’s details pending further consideration.

 Please take a few minutes to understand the potential importance for the breed of this survey and if you do that you will realise just how important it is to send in all your departed dog’s details.